DiltheyLab/GENTRAIN/documentation/docs/developers/data_management.md

 Cases are registered infection reports from the health authorities.
 These are recorded using the <a href="https://www.rki.de/DE/Content/Infekt/IfSG/Software/software_inhalt.html" target="_ blank">SurvNet software</a> developed by the RKI.
+Personal data is exclusively handled and persisted on the client side.

 To import case data from the SurvNet a CSV structure with relevant fields was constructed:

 | Field             | Naming options                        | Description                                                       | Required |